Appointment Request Update - 20/12/2021

 Covid-19 Booster Vaccine

 We are receiving a lot of enquiries regarding the Covid booster vaccine following on from todays announcement.

 The current update is that the boosters WILL NOT be issued at North Cardiff Medical Centre.

-Patients will be contacted by the Mass Vaccination Centres directly to arrange an appointment.
+Patients should be contacted by the Mass Vaccination Centres directly to arrange an appointment.